On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Critical reflections and threats to validity

 \subsection{Ethical considerations}

 We understand research ethics not as a set of hard principles and requirements but as an ongoing discussion.
 For the remainder of this section we discuss how our considerations had an impact on how we collect, process and analyze data and on how we publish our results.
-By discussing our considerations we want to stimulate and contribute to a discourse that goes beyond the publication of our work.

 This study investigates and reports an analysis of perspectives of human subjects on their lived experience.
 We want to ensure that no participants are harmed through our study, neither directly through the recruitment or data collection process, nor indirectly through repercussions caused by the publication of our work.
 We seek balance between transparency and reduction of risk for all participants when publishing our results.
-In \Cref{sec:participants} we therefore only provide basic demographic information about our interviewees.
-We argue that irrelevant information like their gender-identity, degrees, age or location are only risking identification of individuals and are not needed to understand or critically scrutinize the results of our investigation.

 To protect individuals from harm we consider their right to privacy and self-determination.
-For recruitment through the online platform \stackoverflow{} we follow Nissenbaum's principles to protect contextual integrity~\citep{nissenbaum_contextual_2011} and \citet{marwick_i_2011} to prevent context collapse \citep[see also][$\S5\P2$]{swillus_deconstructing_2023}.
+For recruitment through the online platform \stackoverflow{} we follow Nissenbaum's principles to protect contextual integrity~\citet{nissenbaum_contextual_2011} and \citet{marwick_i_2011} to prevent context collapse \citep[see also][$\S\RN{5}\P2$ discussing context collapse in context of the present work in greater detail]{swillus_deconstructing_2023}.

-Considering participants right to self-determination and privacy requires allowing them to make informed decisions about their participation.
-To inform participants about the purpose and risks of their participation, we send them a short but complete statement of puprose, conditions and risks prior to interviews.
-Additionally, before each interview, we explain the purpose of our research to participants and go through the statement again to grant them an opportunity to ask questions and reconsider before giving their informed consent.
-We acknowledge that the consequences involved in the publication of ideas can be difficult to assess by both participants and researchers.
-A consent form is not an instrument to waive responsibility.
-Responsibility of researchers to protect participants goes beyond what is agreed in forms and needs to be continuously re-assessed.

-Devices on which data is saved can be lost (and found) and data that is stored on computers (including the ``cloud'') can be stolen or misused.
-Technologies to store and analyze data continuously change in ways that have ethical implications.
-We therefore de-identify the whole transcription of each interview and not only quotations we use.
-We also deleted audio recordings after transcription and store all research data only on encrypted storage devices.

-Our considerations on how to handle data responsibly also has implications on how we analyze data.
-We do not use cloud based generative AI solutions such as ChatGPT, which are, at the time of publication, integrated in many CAQDAS solutions.
-We argue that such tools can constrain engagement with data but even more important: we are doubtful that companies like openAI apply the same or higher standards regarding confidentiality and privacy that our interviewees expect from us.

 Our study design was submitted to and approved by the privacy team and ethics council of TU Delft.